hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

-# Monitor a process with Cumulocity and open source
+# Monitor a process with Cumulocity and open source technology

 This is a tutorial with instructions to build a process monitoring system using Cumulocity, Node-Red and other technologies